logv/sybil/docs/ABOUT.md

-how sybil works
+what is sybil?
 ---------------

-Sybil has two main parts, the storage engine and query engine.
+Sybil is a simple append-only column based data store, meant for storing event or log data.
+Sybil has two main parts, the storage engine (built on `encoding/gob`) and the query engine

-During the ingestion and digestion phases, Sybil reads records of data containing strings, integers and sets off stdin (ingestion phase), then collates (digestion phase) and writes the records into blocks (directories) of columns (files) on disk.
+During the ingestion and digestion phases, Sybil's storage engine reads records of JSON or CSV data containing strings, integers and sets off stdin (ingestion phase), then collates (digestion phase) and writes the records into blocks (directories) of columns (files) on disk.

-Once records are on disk, the query engine lets you compose and run queries on the saved blocks for fast and iterative analysis.
-The main query operations supported are filtering, grouping and aggregating.
+Once records are on disk, the query engine lets you compose and run queries on the saved blocks.
+The query engine supports filtering, grouping and aggregating.

 Sybil can be used by itself, but it really works well as part of a real-time analytic pipeline.
 In general, Sybil is a good place to store transient,